 What is Criminal Justice?

-As one of the nation's oldest criminal justice programs, the University of Louisville Department of Criminal Justice is fueled by a single mission: partnering for justice — educating, researching and innovating for community impact.
-Our award-winning faculty and dedicated staff prepare students not just for careers, but for lives of purpose and impact across the justice system.
-We offer a Bachelor of Science, Master of Science and Doctor of Philosophy in Criminal Justice, available both on campus and online.
+As one of the nation's oldest criminal justice programs, the University of Louisville Department of Criminal Justice is fueled by a single mission: partnering for justice through education, research and innovation that strengthens communities and informs policy.
+You'll learn from award-winning faculty who prepare you not just for a career but for a life of leadership across the justice system, and you'll choose from a bachelor of science, master of science or doctor of philosophy in criminal justice, on campus or online.
+The department is also home to the Southern Police Institute, an internationally recognized leader in law enforcement education since 1951.

 Explore Your Future